-- In to In to Inc. Press to enter the corresponding number. - Press to subtract 1 from the current number for fine adjustment. - Press to add 1 to the current number for fine adjustment. - Press to enter the decimal point. - Press to delete a number or character to the left of the cursor. - : Confirm and exit the current input.
+- In to In to In the corresponding number. - Press to subtract 1 from the current number for fine adjustment. - Press to add 1 to the current number for fine adjustment. - Press to enter the decimal point. - Press to delete a number or character to the left of the cursor. - : Confirm and exit the current input.